Leuchtfeuer/mautic-deutschepost/README.md

 Configuration done, and "Mandanten-ID" (see above) reported to Deutsche Post?

-Now it gets exciting: In "_Channels" -> "Deutsche Post"_, click on the blue button _"TRIGGERDIALOG-MANAGER"_ (top right) to switch to the Deutsche Post interface, and thus verify your configuration.
+Now it gets exciting: In "_Channels" -> "Print Mailing"_, click on the blue button _"Print Mailing-MANAGER"_ (top right) to switch to the Deutsche Post interface, and thus verify your configuration.

 If you arrive there - in the "yellow surface" - and see your name in the top right corner, everything worked!